 Instead of rambling all over the place, the best Best Man speeches often stick to an overall, unified theme.
 For example …

-For a Best Man speech, experience is sometimes the best … preacher
+For the Best Man speech, experience is sometimes the best … preacher

 If you share a long history with the groom, use your experiences to demonstrate how far you’ve come together — for example: